soorq/soorq/README.md

 I love programming and creating something that matters.
 I try to be aware of the most trendy and modern Full-Stack technologies and do not stop learning and discovering new features every day.

 # 👨🏻‍💻 My experience:
-I've been working as JavaScript Developer since 2016 in different business domains:

 ECommerce (online store)
 Retail (internal system to manage the orders from vendors)